manumouton/payments/README.md

 In order to start the application, simply run ``mvn spring-boot:run``

-The application will start on port 9000 (could be changed in the configuration file).
+The application will start on port **9000** (could be changed in the configuration file).

 ## API Documentation

-Access the Swagger UI documentation here: http://localhost:9000/swagger-ui.html
+Access the Swagger UI documentation here: http://localhost:9000/swagger-ui.html You can even launch a bunch of test from there.

 ## Service health and monitoring